-How To Buy Gold in Monthly Installments (Avoid Subscription Services)
+How To Buy Gold Monthly (Avoid Subscription Services!)

 Buying gold in monthly installments is one common strategy used by gold investors.
 It allows you to plan out your purchases over a long period of time.
 There is value based on consistently accumulating more metal on a regular basis as you go.